 \subsection{Discussions}

 Our experimental results show that the InI model can improve the modeling ability of CNN, especially for smaller convolution structures.
-The InI mechanism can fully stimulate their potential and make the classification results close to or even exceed the original larger CNN models.
+The InI mechanism can adequately stimulate their potential and make the classification results close to or even exceed the original larger CNN models.
 Besides, the InI model only needs very few additional parameters.

-The performance improvement of the InI model than traditional channel attention mechanism validates the necessity of channel group relationship modeling and the superior modeling ability of the InI model for diversified channel relationships.
+The performance improvement of the InI model than the traditional channel-wise attention validates the necessity of channel group relational modeling and the superior modeling ability of the InI model for diversified channel relationships.

 In experiments, many possibilities for the implementation of the InI mechanism are discussed.
 However, it does not mean that the InI model needs to rely on many hyper-parametric adjustments.
-On the contrary, the InI model is insensitive to hyper-parameters such as the G-filter type.
-Conventional G-filter selection and the simple combination can obtain very competitive performance, illustrating that InI model is very robust.
-At the same time, the InI model is highly scalable and flexible.
+On the contrary, the InI model is insensitive to hyper-parameters, such as the G-filter type.
+Conventional G-filter selection and the simple combination can obtain very competitive performance, illustrating that the InI model is very robust.
+Also, the InI model is highly scalable and flexible.
 The various patterns and combinations of the InI model can be extended to pursue extreme excelsior modeling performance.

-The InI model has high universality, so that it can be applied to any CNN structure.
+The InI model has high universality so that it can be applied to any CNN structure.
 It also has good adaptability to other enhancement mechanisms for CNNs, such as spatial attention.